-|Mr. Jones is a 70 year old male who is seen in the primary care clinic with a non-healing wound on his left lower leg of 6 weeks duration.
+|Mr. Jones is a 70-year-old male who is seen in the primary care clinic with a non-healing wound on his left lower leg that he reports having for about 2 months.|

 Would you know where to start?

 Below is an example of one possible approach: